morpho-org/vault-v2/README.md

 Adapters for the following protocols are currently available:

 - [Morpho Blue](./src/adapters/MorphoBlueAdapter.sol);
-  This adapter allows to allocate to any market of Morpho Blue, constrained by the allocation caps (see [Id system](#id-system) below).
+  This adapter allocates to any market of Morpho Blue, constrained by the allocation caps (see [Id system](#id-system) below).
   The adapter holds a position on each respective market of Morpho Blue, on behalf of the vault V2.
 - [MetaMorpho Vaults](./src/adapters/MetaMorphoAdapter.sol).
-  This adapter allows to allocate to a fixed MetaMorpho vault (v1.0 and v1.1).
+  This adapter allocates to a fixed MetaMorpho vault (v1.0 and v1.1).
   The adapter holds shares of the corresponding MetaMorpho vault on behalf of the vault V2.

 A Morpho Market V2 adapter will be released together with Market V2.